Clinical Trial Set Up

 30 patients in a FIM prospective multi-center, non-randomized, single arm clinical trial to evaluate the safety and performance to support CE Mark.

-60 patients in a FIM prospective multi-center, non-randomized, single arm clinical trial to evaluate the safety and performance to support CE Mark.
+60 patients in an FIM prospective multi-center, non-randomized, single-arm clinical trial to evaluate the safety and performance to support CE Mark.

 500 patients in a prospective multi-center, post-market registry in the real-world setting